chuckcscccl/rustlr/chapterfs.md

 ## Special Chapter: Generating Parsers for F\# using Rustlr and Fussless

-Rustlr can also generate parsers for F\#.
+Rustlr can generate parsers for F\#.
 With .Net interoperability, other languages (C\#) can also use the generated parsers with a little adaptation, though some knowledge of F\# is required.
 The .Net side of this aspect of Rustlr is a system called **[Fussless][fussless]**.
 This repository contains the runtime parser written in F\#.
 The lexical analysis aspect of Fussless uses [CsLex][cslex], which is written in C\#.
 Fussless can automatically generate a CsLex .lex file from the grammar.
-Download Fussless and compile absLexer.cs into a .dll, then, using that .dll, compile RuntimeParser.fs to a .dll.
+Download Fussless and follow instructions in the [Fussless README][fussless] to install the system.
+If you're not using the latest Mono, you may have to re-compile absLexer.cs into a .dll, and then, using that .dll, compile RuntimeParser.fs to a .dll.

 At the time of this writing, there are certain limitations to the